NBS5000/quizTime/README.md

 As the acceptance criteria has been met and exceeded, the task is now complete.

-*As a caveat, the I checked with the teachers to confirm if the topic of questions had to be Javascript related, and they confirmed it did not.*
+*As a caveat, I checked with the teachers to confirm if the topic of questions had to be Javascript related, and they confirmed it did not.*
 > There is a new Google feature named FLoc that is generating the below error.
 This is not a result of the performance or design of the site.
 >
 > ![Screenshot of Google FLoC error](./assets/images/floc.PNG "Screenshot of Google FLoC error")